ExpressionAnalysis/CNV_Radar/README.md

 * Required arguments
 ```
--b DIR	The path of the directory that has all sample ROI summaries created in step 1
+-i DIR	The path of the directory that has all sample ROI summaries created in step 1
--d 	Output file name to which '.dendrogram_all.jpeg' will be appended
+-o 	Output file name to which '.dendrogram_all.jpeg' will be appended
 ```
 * Optional arguments
 ```